StevePro7/SimpsonsTest/README.md

 right / wrong sprite transparency
 If the question has 3x lines and option A. is incorrect then if option A. is chosen it will overwrite the text

+Graphics ROM Banking
+cd into directory where raw file is in relative raw directory bmp2tile command

+then
+cd banks
+folder2c bank6 bank6 6

+this dumps out the binary data in bank6.h | bank6.c